kyverno/website/content/en/docs/Introduction/_index.md

 helm install kyverno kyverno/kyverno -n kyverno --create-namespace
 ```

 Add the policy below to your cluster.
 It contains a single validation rule that requires that all Pods have a `app.kubernetes.io/name` label.
 Kyverno supports different rule types to validate, mutate, generate, and verify image configurations.
-The policy attribute `validationFailureAction` is set to `enforce` to block API requests that are non-compliant (using the default value `audit` will report violations but not block requests.)
+The policy attribute `validationFailureAction` is set to `Enforce` to block API requests that are non-compliant (using the default value `Audit` will report violations but not block requests.)

 ```yaml
 kubectl create -f- << EOF